Female hysteria: Relationship with women's rights and feminism

-The most vehement negative statements associating feminism with hysteria came during the militant suffrage campaign.

-The American Psychiatric Association did not drop the term "hysteria" until the 1950s.
-By the 1980s, feminists began to reclaim hysteria, using it as a symbol of the systematic oppression of women and reclaiming the term for themselves.
-Especially among sex-positive feminists, who believe sexual repression and having it called hysteria is a form of oppression.
-The idea stemmed from the belief that Hysteria was a kind of pre-feminist rebellion against the oppressive defined social roles placed upon women.
-Feminist writers such as Catherine Clément and Hélène Cixous wrote in The Newly Born Woman from a place of opposition to the theories proposed in psychoanalytical works, pushing against the notion that socially constructed femininities and hysteria are natural to being female.
-Feminist social historians of both genders argue that hysteria is caused by women's oppressed social roles, rather than by their bodies or psyches, and they have sought its sources in cultural myths of femininity and in male domination.
+In the 1980s, feminists began to reclaim the term "hysteria", using it as a symbol of the systematic oppression of women and reclaiming the term for themselves.
+The idea of hysteria became an embodiment of the oppressions against women, especially among sex-positive feminists, who believed sexual repression being considered hysteria was a form of oppression.
+The idea stemmed from the belief that hysteria was a kind of pre-feminist rebellion against the oppressive defined social roles placed upon women.
+Feminist writers such as Catherine Clément and Hélène Cixous wrote in The Newly Born Woman from a place of opposition to the theories proposed in psychoanalytical works.
+Clément, Cixous and other feminist writers pushed back against the notion that socially constructed femininities and hysteria are natural to being female.
+Feminist social historians of both sexes argue that hysteria is caused by women's oppressed social roles, rather than by their bodies or psyches.

+Representation in creative works

+Charlotte Perkins Gilman

+"The Yellow Wallpaper" is a short story by Charlotte Perkins Gilman that demonstrates the mistreatment of hysteria and illuminates the deep-rooted misogynistic systems that existed at the time.
+Published in 1892, this piece is an early example of media in which medical care is interrogated through a feminist lens.
+In the story, the female protagonist is confined to an upstairs room at the instruction of her husband, who is a physician, which paradoxically worsens her condition.
+Over the course of her lengthy confinement, the protagonist becomes obsessed with the yellow wallpaper and believes she can see a woman inside it as her mental state deteriorates.

+Safe

+The 1995 film Safe explores the harmful effects of sexism in healthcare on the psychological and physical health of women and girls.
+It explores the connections between mental illness, the misdiagnosis of mental illness when physical conditions proved difficult to diagnose, feminism, and healthcare disparities that result from deep-rooted sexism in the medical industry.